sobisonator/imperator_province_editor/README.txt

 		i) Enter the following command in your command line: pip install pandas gspread Pillow
 		ii) Launch the script by double clicking it.
-	c) Command line in directory
-		i) Open command line in the directory's location ii) Enter the following command in your command line: pip install -r requirements.txt

 2. Preparing data (if you are using imp19c, these files should all be there already and you can skip this step!)
 	a) All files below simply need to be present in the setup editor's